caraya/personal-blog/content/blog/introducing-vtt.md

 Chapter tracks help you navigate through the video by associating certain "chapters" with time codes.
 This will let you navigate to different sections of your video using some sort of visual cue.

-In the example below, chapter 1 is 10 second long and titled Introduction to HTML5.
+In the example below, chapter 1 is 10 seconds long and titled Introduction to HTML5.

 ```vtt
 WEBVTT (1)